Skip to main content

 Module description

-This module introduces you to a range of contemporary issues and debates within the field of criminal law and criminal justice.
-It does not pursue a ‘first-to-last encounter’ model of criminal justice studies, nor does it purport to be an exhaustive analysis of criminal justice issues and institutions.
-In the span of one term any attempt to do so would not satisfy the needs of postgraduate study, where the emphasis is on developing deeper understanding and new skills that will enable you to undertake more rigorous inquiry.
-For this reason, the course is organised through a set of case studies, with each topic chosen because of its substantive significance to the field and to showcase the world-leading research expertise of Birkbeck staff.
+In this module we introduce you to a range of contemporary issues and debates within the field of criminal law and criminal justice.
+The module is organised through a set of case studies, with each topic chosen because of its substantive significance to the field and to showcase the world-leading research expertise of Birkbeck staff.
 Together the seminars examine various aspects of the contemporary criminal justice institutional landscape, policy and practice from a range of theoretical and methodological perspectives.

 Learning objectives